-Big Creek, thence to Hurricane Creek, thence to the Saline River, thence to the Ouachita River in Segment 2C of the Ouachita River Basin.
+Ouachita River in Segment 2F of the Ouachita River Basin.
 The receiving stream is a Water of the State classified for primary contact recreation, raw water source for public, industrial, and agricultural water supplies, propagation of desirable species of fish and other aquatic life, and other compatible uses.

+7. 303d List and Endangered Species Considerations

 a.
-303d List and Endangered Species Considerations

-i.
 303d List